Twenty years in product. Now I run an AI company of one.

 Category Manager, Automotive · eBay Motors

 I ran the auto parts and accessories category.
-I drove $2B in incremental GMV.
-I defined the world's first C2C auto-parts compatibility engine.
-I hold US Patent 8,429,020 for algorithmic surfacing of international-seller listings.
+The compatibility and cross-border work I led brought $2B in GMV through eBay Motors and drove $240M in incremental revenue for eBay.
+I defined the world's first C2C auto-parts compatibility engine and hold US Patent 8,429,020 for algorithmic surfacing of international-seller listings.

 Senior Integration Engineer · General Motors